project-akri/akri/docs/development.md

 ### Helm Upgrade
 To modify an Akri installation to reflect a new state, you can use [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/).
 See the [Customizing an Akri Installation document](./customizing-akri-installation.md) for further explanation.

+## Testing with Debug Echo Discovery Handler
+In order to kickstart using and debugging Akri, a debug echo Discovery Handler has been created.
+See its [documentation](./debug-echo-configuration.md) to start using it.

 ## Naming Guidelines